colab-coop/bylaws/ARTICLE-2.markdown

 A Member shall have the right to resign from the Cooperative, effective immediately without any action on the part of the Cooperative.

-Initial capital contribution will not be returned.
+Initial capital contribution will be returned immediately if the Collective Account (see Article 7) is deemed sufficient to support the return.
+Otherwise, initial capital contribution will be returned in installments such that the Collective Account can support it.

 ### Section 2.2  Death